gabecarra/Bachelor-Project/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

-Icon made by [Becris](https://www.flaticon.com/authors/becris) from www.flaticon.com
+Logo made by [Becris](https://www.flaticon.com/authors/becris) from www.flaticon.com

 <!-- CONTACT -->
 ## Contact